Skin cancer prevention

 Many factors can put you at higher risk for skin cancer.
 For instance, if you’ve spent a lot of time in the sun, you’re at higher risk.
 Unusual moles or having a lot of moles might be an early sign of cancer, too.
 Even some factors that are inherited — like having red or blonde hair — increases your skin cancer risk.

-At Seattle Cancer Care Alliance (SCCA), our dermatologists and skin specialists provide skin surveillance, or monitoring, for people with a history of melanoma.
+Fred Hutchinson Cancer Center, our dermatologists and skin specialists provide skin surveillance, or monitoring, for people with a history of melanoma.

 If you have not been diagnosed with a skin cancer, but you have questions or concerns about your skin or you have noticed an abnormality, our alliance partners in dermatology at the University of Washington Medical Center can help you.